liukeweiaway/iMRM/README.md

 ====
 Description:
 ------------
-iMRMF is able to simultaneously identify m6A, m5C, m1A, ψ and A-to-I modifications in Homo sapiens, Mus musculus and Saccharomyces cerevisiae.
+iMRM is able to simultaneously identify m6A, m5C, m1A, ψ and A-to-I modifications in Homo sapiens, Mus musculus and Saccharomyces cerevisiae.

 Installation:
 -------------